Are #TeenMom2 Stars @TM2LeahDawn And Jeremy Calvert Back Together?

 Are Leah Messer and Jeremy Calvert getting back together?

-Months after Calvert split from fiancee Brooke Wehr, he and the Teen Mom 2 star, with whom he shares a young daughter, four-year-old Adalynn, were spotted enjoying a night out together.
+Months after Calvert split from fiancée Brooke Wehr, he and the Teen Mom 2 star, with whom he shares a young daughter, 4-year-old Adalynn, were spotted enjoying a night out together.

 “Good times,” Leah Messer wrote in the caption of a photo of herself, Calvert, and Calvert’s longtime friend, Kameron Barnhouse.